SWI-Prolog/swipl-devel/CMAKE.md

     git clone https://github.com/SWI-Prolog/swipl-devel.git
     git submodule update --init

-If not all modules are needed, one can clone/update a particular one as follows:
+If not all modules are needed, one can clone/update particular ones as follows:

-    git submodule update --init packages/jpl
+    git submodule update --init packages/jpl packages/clib

 ### Building from source